ktotopes/tmBackendTrainee/README.md

     "response": "Statistics clear"
 }
 ```
-will return if the database is full and cleared successfully
+will return if the database cleared successfully

 ## Instructions for launching the application.